ddl-odette/reference-project-automl/README.md

-*Disclaimer - Domino Reference Projects are starter kits built by Domino researchers showing how to do various analytics in Domino.
-They are not part of Domino's product, and are not supported by Domino's support team.
-Once loaded into your Domino environemnt, they are yours to manage.
-Feel free to copy them as a template or to improve them as you see fit.
-We hope they will be a beneficial tool in your analytical journey!
+*Disclaimer - Domino Reference Projects are starter kits built by Domino researchers.
+They are not officially supported by Domino.
+Once loaded, they are yours to use or modify as you see fit.
+We hope they will be a beneficial tool on your journey!

 ## Welcome to the Domino Reference Project for...